google/exposure-notifications-server/docs/server_functional_requirements.md

 [Key Vault](https://azure.microsoft.com/en-us/services/key-vault/),
 [Cloud Secret](https://cloud.google.com/secret-manager)) or a hardened on-premises equivalent is required to store the following data:

-* API keys
-  * Android SafetyNet API key
-  * API keys and credentials needed for publication to the CDN

 * Private signing key
   * The private key for signing the client download files